Artemio Abu: Career

 Abu also served as commander of two Coast Guard Districts, the Coast Guard District Southern Visayas, and Coast Guard District Southern Tagalog; and also served as Acting Commander of the Marine Environmental Protection Command.
-On January 2020, during the 2020 Taal Volcano Eruption, Abu served as commander of the Task Force Taal, a task force responsible for search and rescue operations, mass evacuations, and aid distribution and assistance within residents living within the Taal Volcano and its surrounding areas.
-After his tour of duty within Task Force Taal, he was assigned under the Joint Task Force COVID Shield as a senior representative for the implementation of lockdown restrictions amidst the implementation of the Enhanced community quarantine status in Luzon on March 2020.
+In January 2020, during the 2020 Taal Volcano Eruption, Abu served as commander of the Task Force Taal, a task force responsible for search and rescue operations, mass evacuations, and aid distribution and assistance within residents living within the Taal Volcano and its surrounding areas.
+After his tour of duty within Task Force Taal, he was assigned under the Joint Task Force COVID Shield as a senior representative for the implementation of lockdown restrictions amidst the implementation of the Enhanced community quarantine status in Luzon in March 2020.
 Months later, he was named as the commander of the Coast Guard Education and Training Command, where he implemented measures towards the modernization of the Coast Guard's identity.
 In 2021, Abu was named as the commander of the Maritime Safety Services Command, where he was instrumental for the enhancement of maritime safety throughout the Philippine Seas.
 On February 28, 2022, Abu was named as the new Commandant of the Philippine Coast Guard, replacing Vice Admiral Eduardo D. Fabricante, who served as the Officer-in-Charge of the PCG.
-Abu took his oath as commandant the following day, on March 1, 2022, and was promoted to the rank of Admiral on March 11, 2022.
+Abu took his oath as commandant the following day, on March 1, 2022, and was promoted to the rank of admiral on March 11, 2022.

+He officially retired on October 19, 2023 when he reached the mandatory retirement age of 56.